 This chicken recipe is absolutely fabulous.
 My husband said it was the best chicken I have ever made.
 I made it a week ago and he is still talking about it.
 I did have to thicken the sauce with a little cornstarch and water.
 I also added a little bit more chicken stock and cream as I thought the vinegar taste was a little strong.
 I served it with mashed potatoes and broccoli.
 Similar to the other reviews, I had to cook my chicken a bit longer to ensure it was done.

+I am a personal chef.
+I tripled this recipe using exact amounts x3 and increased the cooking time.
 The vinegar was overwhelming in the finished dish.
 The chicken served cold the next day was, however, very flavorful.
 Will keep this recipe in my picnic file.

 I had 8-10 different vinegars in my cupboard, but no sherry vinegar.
 I followed the advice of one of the other reviewers and used balsamic vinegar, a mixture of 1/2 balsamic vinegar and 1/2 cherry balsamic vinegar.
 I cooked the broth, onions and balsamic vinegars for 5 minutes, then removed about 1 T of the broth mixture and added 1/2 t. of cornstarch, mixed well, then re-added the cornstarch mixture to the rest of broth mixture, added the whipping cream and simmered for another minute or so.
 Wonderful consistency for the sauce.
 I usually cook 6-7 oz. chicken breasts for my husband, which take about 6 min per side.
 My 4 oz portion cooked perfectly in 4 min per side.
 Served with mashed potatoes and sugar snap peas.